Contact

 Overview

-Patricia J. Wolfe is an associate with Hunt Ortmann Palffy Nieves Darling & Mah, Inc. Her practice encompasses the representation of owners, developers, general contractors and subcontractors on private and public works projects.
+Patricia J. Wolfe is Senior Counsel with Hunt Ortmann Palffy Nieves Darling & Mah, Inc. Her practice encompasses the representation of owners, developers, general contractors and subcontractors on private and public works projects.
 She has litigated matters relating to construction delay and defect claims, bid protests, mechanic’s lien and business disputes.
 She is known as a zealous and tireless advocate for her clients and is focused on achieving the best result possible for them in a cost-efficient manner.

 Recently, Ms. Wolfe acted as second chair in a three month long jury trial in Los Angeles County Superior Court in a dispute related to construction defect and delay claims.